Skip to main content

 5. Log in to the controller by means of an online change.

-6. Click Load Recipes from Device from the context menu.
+6. Click the Load Recipes from Device command in the context menu.

 A dialog prompt notifies you that executing the command at the next login may trigger an online change, and that the recipes on the runtime system will overwrite the recipes of the current recipe definition.